-Average temperatures expected to warm by about 3 °C in the next 50 years, with average temperatures in January predicted to rise approximately 4.5 °C above current temperatures from only slightly above freezing to well above freezing.
+Average temperatures are expected to warm by about 5.5°F in the next 50 years, with average temperatures in January predicted to rise approximately 8.0°F above current temperatures from only slightly above freezing to well above freezing.
 Many rivers in the area will shift from a below-freezing to above-freezing temperature regime.
 The Valdez growing season may be expected to increase from 150 days to approximately 230 days.

-Historical CRU 3.2 and 5 Model Projected Average at 10mm resolution, High Emissions (RCP 6.0) Scenario
+Climate change modeling is based on historical CRU 3.2 and 5 Model Projected Average at 10mm resolution, High Emissions (RCP 6.0) Scenario.